 It rates and ranks India’s Top 300 schools under 11 parameters of education excellence including academic reputation, co-curricular and sports education, competence of faculty, to name a few.
 The purpose of the rankings is to acknowledge your valuable contribution and encourage you to continuously improve your efforts to make budget private schools comparable with the best countrywide.

 Following global best practice, the detailed EW BPS league tables are based on the perceptions of an informed sample respondent base of 2,548 SEC (Socio Economy Category) B, C and D parents with children in BPS, principals and teachers.
 This sample database was specially constituted by the highly reputed Delhi-based market research and opinion polls company Centre for Forecasting and Research (C fore).
 Over a period of four months 50 C-fore field representatives interviewed 2,548 respondents countrywide who have rated and ranked India’s Top 300 budget private schools in 18 states and 143 cities/towns.

-The schools ranked in top 10 include:
+The top 10 schools ranked in Budget Private School Rankings Awards 2020 include:

 Muni International School, Delhi

 Little Star English School, Guwahati, Assam

 Sri Vijaya Sai High School, Bodhan, Nizamabad

 Don Bosco High School, Dombivli (W), Thane

 Burnpur Riverside School, Bardhaman Dist, West Bengal